Foster Care

 Ohio’s basic requirements for foster parents are:

-• Someone in your household must be capable of reading, writing, and speaking English or effectively communicating with the child in care and any related organizations.
+• Someone in your household must be capable of reading, writing, and speaking English – you need to effectively communicate with the child in foster care and any related organizations.

 • You can be single or married — all orientations are welcome.